Australia

 Australia imposes its own sanctions in the form of restrictions on trade and commercial activities, asset freezes and travel bans via the Autonomous Sanctions Act 2011 and Autonomous Sanctions Regulations 2011 (the AS Laws).

-The AS Laws provide the government with the power to impose thematic sanctions which include threats to international peace and security, malicious cyber activity, serious violations or serious abuses of human rights or activities that undermine good governance or the rule of law.
+• thematic sanctions against persons or entities, which include threats to international peace and security, malicious cyber activity, serious violations or serious abuses of human rights or activities that undermine good governance or the rule of law, wherever they occur in the world; and

-Under the AS Laws, there are strict liability criminal penalties which apply to corporations and no amount can be directly or indirectly made available to or for the benefit of a designated person (or entity) irrespective of the level of shareholding held, directly or indirectly, by a designated person in any entity in the supply chain.
+No monetary amount can be directly or indirectly made available to, or for the benefit of, a designated person (or entity) irrespective of the level of shareholding held, directly or indirectly, by a designated person in any entity in the supply chain.
+Designations are on the Federal Register of Legislation and identified on the Consolidated List.

 Australia imposes export controls on defence and dual-use goods and technologies via the Customs (Prohibited Exports) Regulations 1958, Customs (Prohibited Imports) Regulations 1956, Weapons of Mass Destruction (Prevention of Proliferation) Act 1995, and Defence Trade Controls Act 2012.